joshclyde/daily-habits/README.md

 Website that has a checklist of my daily habits.

+## Backlog

+- make a favicon
+- think about increasing the size of everything
+- decrease margin top?
+- fun animations
+- change a checked box from filled to an actual checkmark
+- include figma mocks

 ## Data

 Use local storage for database.
 When a habit is checked off the checklist, I want to save that the item is checked off.
 When a new day starts, clear the old data.